Getting Involved with Ministry at Southern

 Students will tell you what makes Southern a unique campus… it’s the spiritual atmosphere and the ownership that students take in doing ministry.
 In the New Testament, the Apostle Paul describes the church as “The Body of Christ,” where each member represents a unique function; each function is interdependent and interconnected.
 The same is absolutely true on our campus!
 We see each day that students are a unique representation of the glory and love of our Maker.

 Students who are musically talented or want to be involved in programming aspects of worship can be involved in a variety of outlets for worship services.
-We have weekly vespers programming on Friday nights, dorm worships throughout the week, and other student led gatherings on campus that are always looking for talented, committed individuals that bring their gift as an offering of worship.
+We have weekly vespers programming on Friday nights, dorm worships throughout the week, and other student-led gatherings on campus that are always looking for talented, committed individuals who bring their gift as an offering of worship.

 On our campus, there are also a variety of Sabbath worship gatherings for church.
-We have three services at the Collegedale Church; two of the services are traditional “high-church” style and one is a more blended, multi-cultural style that the students are heavily involved in.
-There is also a Hispanic-American SDA Church on campus for those that prefer a service in Spanish.
-We also have a more contemporary and casual service at Collegedale Academy in the auditorium, called Connect for those that prefer that atmosphere.
+We have three services at the Collegedale Church; two of the services are traditional “high-church” style, and one is a more blended, multi-cultural style that the students are heavily involved in.
+There is also a Hispanic-American Seventh-day Adventist Church on campus for those who prefer a service in Spanish.
+We also have a more contemporary and casual service at Collegedale Academy in the auditorium, called Connect, for those who prefer that atmosphere.

 Finding your niche and getting opportunities on campus can be a daunting task, but there are leaders on campus who are determined to get students plugged into ministries that suit them.
 Our campus ministries office is a great starting point for many people and they begin each school year with an incredible “Ministry Fair,” where ministries have the opportunity to set up a booth and get people signed up.